dre1930/skinfrontend/README.md

-This is a skincare website for selling skincare products
+This is a skincare website for selling skincare products and face care